foundersandcoders/fizzbuzz/README.md

   return 1;
 }
 ```
-Wow! our three unit tests pass and we are getting the first three numbers correctly, next step is to get the first 10 items (yes you got it: “1”, “2”, “Fizz”, “4”, “Buzz”).
+Wow! our three unit tests pass and we are getting the first three numbers correctly, next step is to get the first 10 items.